sail1972/loopback-example-database/README.md

 These properties will be saved to `loopback-example-database/common/models/account.json` once the prompt exits.

-###Create the Table and Add Test Data
+###Create the Collection and Add Test Data
-Now that we have an `account` model configured, we can generate its corresponding table and fields in the database using the API's provided by [LoopBack](http://loopback.io).
+Now that we have an `account` model configured, we can generate its corresponding collection and documents in the database using the API's provided by [LoopBack](http://loopback.io).
 Copy `create-test-data.js` from this repository and put it into `loopback-example-database/server/create-test-data.js`.
 Run the following in `loopback-example-database/server` to add dummy data to your database:

 ```sh
 cd server #make sure you're in the server dir